Brian Day: Cambie Surgeries Corporation v. British Columbia (Medical Services Commission)

 In 2009, the Cambie Surgery Centre and patients filed a lawsuit versus the province's Medical Services Commission.
 Six of the eight plaintiffs were patients, two of whom died before the conclusion of the court case.
 The trial which took place from 2016 to 2020, included over a hundred witnesses.

 In 2012, the British Columbia Medical Services Commission confirmed what the clinics had openly admitted to doing since 1996—namely allowing patients, in violation of the Medicare Protection Act, to spend their own funds to jump the queue and access the clinic.

 The Commission asked the Cambie Surgery Centre not to permit patients access to earlier treatment.
 The plaintiffs pointed out the constitutional challenge had been brought before the courts 3 years earlier.
-In the Supreme Court of British Columbia, the plaintiffs challenged the prohibition against patients being prohibited from using their own funds to access care, instead of receiving it in order based on medical priority.
+In the Supreme Court of British Columbia, the plaintiffs challenged the prohibition on patients using their own funds to access care, instead of receiving it in order based on medical priority.
 Specifically, they are challenging the ban on private health insurance to cover medically necessary care, and the ban preventing doctors from working in both the public and private health systems at the same time.

 Proponents of publicly funded healthcare in Canada argue that this legal challenge against medicare could set a dangerous precedent.
 Proponents of for-profit care argue the opposite and that patients will be protected from the dangers of waiting for care.
 In the Chaoulli decision (2005) the Supreme Court of Canada declared it was a fact that Canadians were suffering and dying on wait lists.
 It was expected that the case would, like the Chaoulli case, eventually be decided at the Supreme Court of Canada.
 A decision at this level would mean the outcome would be binding in all provinces and territories across the country.
 Some legal experts have described this case as one of the most significant legal challenges in Canadian history.